AFishingAddiction/AFishingAddiction.github.io/_posts/2020-04-11-bass-fishing-in-spring.md

 author: dan
 layout: post
 excerpt: "Bass fishing in Spring can be one of the most exhilarating activities for the average bass angler.
 Calm air, warmth, a gentle breeze, and a sense of unity with nature - this is a feeling that not many experience."
-image: bass-fishing-in-spring-jon-sailor-splash-640x960.jpg
+img:
+  path: /posts/bass-fishing-in-spring/bass-fishing-in-spring-jon-sailor-splash-640x960.jpg
-image_width: 640
+  width: 640
-image_height: 960
+  height: 960
-image_alt: "Bass Fishing in Spring"
+  alt: "A man standing on a bank of a lake wearing warm clothes and a beany hat holding a fishing rod"
-image_credit: "Photo by Jon Sailer on <a href='https://unsplash.com/s/photos/fishing-spring?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText' target='_blank'>Unsplash</a>"
+  credit: "Photo by Jon Sailer on <a href='https://unsplash.com/s/photos/fishing-spring?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText' target='_blank'>Unsplash</a>"
 tags:
   - bass
   - spring